arsytamawisa/E-Voting-API/README.md

-Show all election by topic
+Show all elections by topic

 ![Delete](images/election/findAll.png)

-Add election by topic
+Election candidate by topic

 ![Delete](images/election/add.png)

-Result all election by topic
+Results of all elections by topic

 ![Delete](images/election/result.png)